WRNW: Classic rock and adult hits (2004–2010)

-Top 40 (2010-2018)
+Top 40 (2010–2018)

-At 9 a.m. on May 28, 2010, after playing "The Final Countdown" by Europe, the station abruptly flipped to CHR with the branding "97-3 Radio Now", launching with "Tik Tok" by Ke$ha.
-The move was made quickly to pre-empt an expected format change by WJZX.
-A day earlier, WJZX ended its smooth jazz format and began a stunt format known as "Tiger Radio."
+At 9 a.m. on May 28, 2010, after playing "The Final Countdown" by Europe, the station returned to Top 40 (CHR) with the branding "97-3 Radio Now."
+The first song was "Tik Tok" by Ke$ha.
+The move was made quickly to pre-empt an expected format change by WJZX, who ended their smooth jazz format and began a stunt format known as "Tiger Radio" the day before WQBW's flip.
 The station's new format was likely to be Rhythmic Top 40 under the new callsign WNQW, which prompted Clear Channel to act quickly and claim the "Now" name and brand before WJZX owner Saga Communications could claim it.
-The airstaff and the morning show returned to the station on July 26, though the title of the morning show changed to "Connie and Curtis" after "Fish" Calloway's departure a week after the format change (Calloway would later take the morning slot at WZEE's Rhythmic Top 40 rival in Madison, WJQM).
+The airstaff and morning show returned to the station on July 26, though the title of the morning show changed to "Connie and Curtis" after "Fish" Calloway's departure a week after the format change.

 On June 10, 2010, WQBW's call letters were officially changed to WRNW.
-These calls had previously been used from 1960 until 1982 for WXPK in the New York City suburb of Briarcliff Manor, the station where Howard Stern first came into the broadcasting industry.
+That call sign had previously been used from 1960 until 1982 for WXPK in the New York City suburb of Briarcliff Manor, the station where Howard Stern first hosted mornings.

-WRNW's format change gave longtime top 40 powerhouse WXSS their first in-market competition since WKTI's switch to WLWK.
-WRNW's Top 40 musical direction favors a pop/rock approach, as it plays less Rhythmic/Hip-Hop than WXSS and most other large market Top 40 (CHR) stations.
-This musical direction both differentiates the station from WXSS and protects WRNW's urban sister station, WKKV.
+WRNW's format change gave longtime top 40 powerhouse WXSS its first-in-market competition since WKTI's switch to adult hits.
+WRNW's Top 40 musical direction favored a pop/rock approach, as it played less rhythmic/hip hop music than WXSS and most other large market contemporary hit stations.

-On August 31, 2012, Connie and Curtis was ended on both WZEE and WRNW, to be replaced with Clear Channel's internally syndicated Elvis Duran and the Morning Show on September 4.
-That same week, WRNW picked up new competition from WZBK-FM, who, after WRNW beat them to the punch with the "Radio Now" format flip, finally made the switch to Rhythmic Top 40, this time as "Energy 106.9," (and new call letters WNRG-FM) on September 7, 2012.
+On August 31, 2012, the Connie and Curtis morning show ended on WRNW and Madison sister station WZEE, and was replaced with Premiere Networks' syndicated Elvis Duran and the Morning Show on September 4.
+That same week, WRNW picked up new competition from WZBK-FM, who, after WRNW beat them to the punch with the "Radio Now" format flip, finally made the switch to Rhythmic Top 40, this time as "Energy 106.9" (and new call letters WNRG-FM) on September 7.

-In late April 2015, the station re-branded as "97-3 Now" and given a logo resembling that of iHeartMedia's KISS-FM branded stations (a branding WXSS holds local rights to), though with no major changes to the format or schedule.
+In late April 2015, the station re-branded as "97-3 Now", and began using a logo similar to KISS-FM branded stations.
 On September 14, 2016, the station announced that the morning show would be brought back to being hosted locally in-house, with former WXSS morning personality Rahny Taylor returning to Milwaukee after a three-year stint on the national K-Love network to host the new show, starting the next day.